tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

 typedef struct ao_spush_obj_t ao_spush_obj_t;
 ```

-This type represents the pushing of an object to a stream.
+Represents the pushing of an object to a stream.

 # Structs